Back to jobs

 • Excellent attention to detail and ability to maintain accuracy under high transaction volume and deadline pressure.

-• Ability to work independently, prioritize across competing demands, and proactively flag issues.
+• Strong communication skills and the ability to work independently, prioritize across competing demands, and proactively flag issues.

 Nice to Have